krupkat/xpano/misc/site/index.md

 layout: default
 ---

+## Features

-Tool for stitching photos with focus on simplicity and ease of use.
+The tool focuses on simplicity and ease of use, features include:

-After you import your images, the app auto detects groups of images to stitch into panoramas.
-You can then check the panorama previews and run export to save the full resolution results.
+- Auto detection of groups of images that can be stitched into panoramas
+- Preview + zoom + pan of the computed panoramas
+- Crop mode, boundary auto fill, selectable projection types
+- Export of full resolution panoramas

 ## Demo